ialbert/pepaln/README.md

     VL LS LSP LSPAD PA NVKAA NVK VKA AA

-And a origin sequence of:
+And an origin sequence of:

     VLSPADKTNVKAAWGK

-They wanted to see it aligned like so :
+They wanted to see it aligned in a way that lets them see which region is well covered and which region is not covered.
+I came up with the following visualization:

     VLSPADKTNVKAAWG
           **